-An even better way to get in touch with me is to use Slack.
+The best way to reach me is to use Slack.
 Slack is a chat utility with clients for mobile devices and desktop computers.
 It will allow you to easily send me code snippets.
-Also, since I get notifications when a slack message comes in, I am more likely to reply to your message quickly if you use Slack than if you send me e-mail.
+Also, since I get notifications when a Slack message comes in, I am more likely to reply to your message quickly than if you send me an e-mail.
+Slack also allows me to easily set up a Zoom meeting (or Google Hangout) if we need to video chat.